joeferraro/MavensMate-SublimeText/README.md

 ##Setup
 <img src="http://wearemavens.com/images/mm/menu3.png" width="400"/>

-Go to "MavensMate > Settings > User" and modify `mm_workspace` with the EXISTING location where you'd like your MavensMate projects to reside, for example (notice the absolute path):
+Go to `MavensMate > Settings > User` and modify `mm_workspace` with the EXISTING location where you'd like your MavensMate projects to reside, for example (notice the absolute path):

 	"mm_workspace": "/Users/your_username/Projects"